-The Head of Actuarial Function is the actuarial key function holder and part of the second line of defence in relation to reporting, oversight and controlling activities.
+The Head of Actuarial function is the key function holder and part of the second line of defence in relation to reporting, oversight and controlling activities.

-The AGL Actuarial Policy sets out the roles, responsibilities, tasks and reporting requirements in respect of the Actuarial Function.
+The AGL Actuarial Policy sets out the roles, responsibilities, tasks and reporting requirements in respect of the Actuarial function.

-The Actuarial Function performs tasks that are based on regulatory and business requirements and consist of coordination and calculation of technical reserves for accounting and regulatory purposes and other controlling and reporting figures, expression of an opinion on the overall underwriting policy and on the adequacy of the reinsurance arrangements, and contribution to the effective implementation of the risk management system.
+The Actuarial function performs tasks that are based on regulatory and business requirements and consist of coordination and calculation of technical reserves for accounting and regulatory purposes and other controlling and reporting figures.

-The core tasks performed by the Actuarial Function in 2018, as defined by the Domestic Actuarial Regime and Related Governance, issued by the CBI in 2015 and the Guidance for (Re)Insurance Undertakings on the Head of Actuarial Function Role, issued by the CBI in 2016, included but are not limited to:
+The core tasks performed by the Actuarial function in 2019, as defined by the Domestic Actuarial Regime and Related Governance, issued by the CBI in 2015 and the Guidance for (Re) Insurance Undertakings on the Head of Actuarial function Role, issued by the CBI in 2016, included but are not limited to:

-- The coordination and calculation of Technical Provisions for accounting and regulatory reporting purposes; - Ensuring the appropriateness of the assumptions and valuation methodologies used in the calculation of the Technical Provisions; - Expressing an opinion on the adequacy of the Technical Provisions;

-- Expressing an opinion on the overall underwriting policy and on the adequacy of the reinsurance arrangements; - Expressing an opinion on the ORSA; - Contributing to the effective implementation of the risk management system.
+- The coordination and calculation of Technical Provisions for accounting and regulatory reporting purposes; - Ensuring the appropriateness of the assumptions and valuation methodologies used in the calculation of the Technical Provisions; - Expressing an opinion on the adequacy of the Technical Provisions; - Expressing an opinion on the overall underwriting policy and on the adequacy of the reinsurance arrangements; - Expressing an opinion on the ORSA; - Contributing to the effective implementation of the risk management system.